jillesvangurp/www.jillesvangurp.com/_posts/2009-11-21-wordpress-automated-backup.md

   - Time Machine
   - wordpress
 ---
 I finally sat down and wrote a little script to automatically backup my wordpress site and database.
-My site is hosted by <a href="http://www.pcextreme.nl">pcextreme.nl</a>, a nice Dutch startup providing hosting services that are perfect for a small site like mine.
+My site is hosted by [pcextreme.nl](http://www.pcextreme.nl), a nice Dutch startup providing hosting services that are perfect for a small site like mine.
 Part of the package they have is shell access via ssh, which makes this very straightforward.
 I use two scripts that do all the work:

 dumpdb.sh: